Office of Residence Life Mission

 Living Learning Communities (LLCs) are a special housing option which affords students the opportunity to continue the learning experience outside of the classroom.
 Each LLC creates an environment where students continue to learn outside of the classroom through the use of programming, daily interactions with other residents, and connection with faculty, staff, and community resources.
 Students who are selected to reside in a LLC are required to help develop and participate in LLC programming and to be an integral part of the community.

-Rachel Carson Environmental LLC
+Rachel Carson Environmental LLC (Rea House)

 Two Year Residency Requirement